IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_secret_topology.md

-# Creating a Secret that is Topology Aware
+# Creating a Secret with topology awareness

 Create an array secret YAML file in order to define the storage credentials (username and password) and address.
-Use this information for creating a Secret that is Topology Aware.
+Use this information for creating a Secret that is topology aware.

-**Note:** If you are not using the Topology Aware feature, follow the steps in [Creating a Secret](csi_ug_config_create_secret.md).
+**Note:** If you are not using the CSI Topology feature, follow the steps in [Creating a Secret](csi_ug_config_create_secret.md).

 Use the Secret file to connect a worker node to a storage system.